 You see most people that visit your blog post usually leave without reading it all the way through.

-What sucks even more is that even larger percentage of people who see your blog post on twitter, facebook, etc don’t even click on it.
+What sucks even more is that an even larger percentage of people who see your blog post on twitter, facebook, etc don’t even click on it.

 You really only have 2 – 3 seconds to grab your user’s attention and convince them to click and actually read your blog post.